playframework/playframework/documentation/manual/working/scalaGuide/main/async/ScalaComet.md

 @[comet-imports](code/ScalaComet.scala)

-You will also need a materializer, which is best done by pulling `akka.stream.Materializer` from your [[DI system|ScalaDependencyInjection]].
+You will also need a materializer, which is best done by pulling `pekko.stream.Materializer` from your [[DI system|ScalaDependencyInjection]].

 ## Using Comet with String Flow